-Crystal Hefner Says Husband Hugh Kept "Thousands" of Photos of Women, Which She "Destroyed" - E!
+Crystal Hefner Weighs In on Explosive Allegations Against Husband Hugh - E!
 Online

 She seemed to reference one of former Playboy bunny Holly Madison's claims in the documentary involving a stash of photos.

-On screen, Madison said she was "afraid" to leave the Playboy Mansion, because Hugh allegedly had "a mountain of revenge porn waiting to come out."
+Onscreen, Madison said she was "afraid" to leave the Playboy Mansion, because Hugh allegedly had "a mountain of revenge porn waiting to come out."
 She said she thought about killing herself, but eventually found a new "sense of purpose" by starring on The Girls Next Door from 2005 to 2009.

 After the docuseries premiered, Crystal said that Hugh kept images of women.